betaflight/betaflight/docs/development/Bitmap Creation.md

 # Bitmaps

-The bitmapDecompress function in Cleanflight is currently designed to work with RLE compressed monochrome bitmaps.
+The bitmapDecompress function in INAV is currently designed to work with RLE compressed monochrome bitmaps.

 ## Image format